tedder/miner_exporter/README.md

 # miner\_exporter
 Prometheus exporter for the [Helium miner (validator)](https://github.com/helium/miner).
 Using prometheus\_client, this code exposes metrics from the helium miner to a prometheus compatible server.

 This is only the exporter, which still requires a **prometheus server** for data and **grafana** for the dashboard.
 Prometheus and Grafana servers can run on an external machine, the same machine as the miner, or possibly using a cloud service.
+The [helium\_miner\_grafana\_dashboard](https://github.com/tedder/helium_miner_grafana_dashboard) can be imported to Grafana.

 ## Running via Docker